-Members of the Arizona Hombu dojo in Mesa, Arizona, learn Itosu's Passai kata.
-In this system of Shorin-Ryu Karate known as Seiyo-Kai, members actually learn two different Passai kata: Passai Dai (大 dai meaning major) and Passai Sho (小 sho meaning minor).
+Members of the Seiyo Shorin-Ryu Hombu in Mesa, Arizona, are introduced to Itosu's Passai kata.
+In our system of Shorin-Ryu Karate known as Seiyo-Kai, members are introduced two different Passai kata: Passai Dai (大 dai meaning major) and Passai Sho (小 sho meaning minor).
 Passai is nearly universal in traditional karatedo schools, but the kata have many differences depending on the style of karate.
-Soke Hausel kept these kata relatively intact based on the forms taught to him nearly 50 years ago.
+Soke Hausel kept these kata intact.

 As far as defending against bo?
 Soke Hausel claims there is no evidence for this.
-Anyone attempting to block a full-force strike of a bo with closed fist blocks like those in Passai dai would spend a lot of time in the ER.
-Bunkai demos of Japanese Shotokan practitioners emphasize blocking bo, but Soke doesn't believe anyone in their right mind would try this with a closed fist block against a bo swung with power.
-This is because the force of the strike of a bo in flight, would be greatly increased by blocking with an arm producing an additive force of a head-on-collision between the bo and the arm.
+Anyone attempting to block a full-force strike from a bo with closed fist blocks like those in passai dai would spend a lot of time in the ER.
+Bunkai demos of Japanese Shotokan practitioners emphasize blocking bo, but Soke doesn't believe anyone in their right mind would survive such a strike.
+This is because the force of the strike of bo in flight would be greatly increased by blocking with an arm to yield an additive force of a head-on-collision between bo and arm.
 Visualize blocking a baseball bat swung at full force with your arm - your baseball career would be over.
-For those unfamiliar with Shotokan - Shotokan is variety of Shorin-Ryu karate introduced to mainland Japan by Funakoshi in 1922.
+For those unfamiliar with Shotokan - Shotokan is variety of Shorin-Ryu introduced to mainland Japan by Funakoshi in 1922.

 As with many kata, the origin of Passai are obscure probably because karate was kept secret for hundreds of years with nothing written about the fighting art until it was introduced to Japan during the second decade in the 20th century.
 So, we are left to speculation as to where this kata came from, its meaning, and who was the author or authors.